MSc in Psychology of Mental Health (Conversion)

 Our academic and support team are experts in their fields.

-Applications for the MSc Psychology of Mental Health (Conversion) for 2020 will open in October 2019
+Applications for the MSc Psychology of Mental Health (Conversion) for September 2022 entry are now open.

 This programme will help develop the skills you need for a career in psychology.

 What to do next if you have been offered a place.

 Read what past students have said about moving to Edinburgh and studying on the programme